 Ticket exchange and resale

 We will exchange tickets for RSC productions received at the Box Office at least 72 hours in advance of the performance for either seats at the same price, or a credit on account.
 This service is offered free of charge to RSC Members, non-members will be charged £2.00 per ticket exchanged.
+Credit notes can not be used online, please call the Box Office for more information: 0844 800 1110.

 You may ask the Box Office to resell tickets for RSC productions but we cannot guarantee a resale and we reserve the right to sell remaining tickets before returned tickets.
 This service is offered free of charge to RSC Members, non-members will be charged £2.00 per resold ticket.